-Simulate the erosion, transport, settling and deposition of cohesive sediment in marine, brackish and freshwater areas using this state-of-the-art mud transport model.
-Take fine-grained cohesive material into account.
-Perform simulations that consider forcing by waves, salt-flocculation, the settling process, layered description of the bed and morphological update of the bed.
+Analyse erosion, transport, settling and deposition of cohesive sediment in marine, brackish and freshwater areas using this state-of-the-art mud transport model that takes fine-grained cohesive material into account.
+Perform the most comprehensive simulations that consider forcing by waves, salt-flocculation, the settling process, layered description of the bed, consolidation and morphological update of the bed.

-Visualise the impact of spilled material from dredging activities on increased suspended sediment concentrations as well as morphological changes.
-Study the spreading and behaviour of sediment spill determined by geotechnics, sediment properties, dredging methodology, hydrodynamics and sediment transport with the built-in dredging module.
+Study the spreading and behavior of sediment spill determined by geotechnics, sediment properties, dredging methodology, hydrodynamics and sediment transport with the built-in dredging module.
+Use this information to analyse increased suspended sediment concentrations, morphological changes and to optimise the design of silt curtains to mitigate dispersion of turbidity plumes.

-Even though the Mud Transport module is designed to calculate cohesive sediment, you can activate sand transport formulations.
-This task can be performed in cases where a certain percentage of the bed material is in the fine sand fraction that may be transported both in suspension and as bed load.
+Even though the Mud Transport module is designed to calculate cohesive sediment, you can activate sand transport formulations when required.
+Take advantage of this capability in cases where a certain percentage of the bed material is in the fine sand fraction that may be transported both in suspension and as bed load.

-Accurately estimate siltation rates to best design a new approach channel or deepen existing channels.
-Optimise design for improved navigation and maneuverability.
-Reduce the need for maintenance dredging.
+MIKE 21/3 Mud Transport offers powerful insight for port professionals.
+You can accurately estimate siltation rates to design a new approach channel or to deepen existing channels.
+Use the information from your models to optimise navigation, maneuverability and reduce the need for maintenance dredging.

 Investigate changes in sedimentation patterns and dredging requirements.
 Analyse the impact of siltation in harbours and access channels.

-Study the spreading, dispersion and fate of dredged material to optimise dredging operations.
+Optimise dredging operations through comprehensive analyses of the spreading, dispersion and fate of dredged material.

 Study cohesive sediment dynamics and morphology such as erosion under combined waves and currents.